 Do your research.
-Talk to family, friends, mentors, and the admissions counselor Cathy Johnson; attend an information session, open house, or campus visit; and decide whether the program is right for you.
+Talk to family, friends, mentors, as well as Admissions Counselors Eric Rowell and Lisa Thomson.
+Attend an information session, open house, or campus visit; and decide whether the program is right for you.
 Then, review the application deadlines and develop a timeline for completing your application.

 Access and complete the online application, which can be done over multiple sittings.
 Go to the Application Instructions page for details about the application components.

 Due to the large volume of applications, an interview is granted by invitation only.

 - Receive your decision

 Review the decision timeline and deposit deadline for your application round.
 On the decision notification dates for each application round, you will be notified via email of your admission decision by midnight (Eastern Time).
 The decision notification email is not viewable on mobile phones or other mobile devices.
 If you are accepted to the program, you are required to submit your non-refundable CNY 6,200 tuition deposit and hard copies of your official transcripts by the deposit deadline to reserve your place in the class.